rodriguez-miguel-angel/rest-graphql/README.md

 # rest-graphql
-LinkedIn Learning Courses by Emmanual Henri on Migrating from REST to GraphQL and GraphQL Essential Training.
+LinkedIn Learning Courses by Emmanuel Henri on Migrating from REST to GraphQL and GraphQL Essential Training.

 # original sources [main-branch]
   * See <https://www.linkedin.com/learning/migrating-from-rest-to-graphql>.